 David Ball presents a solo concert on the Shaffer Memorial Organ featuring two world premieres as part of the Summer Organ Series at Westwood United Methodist Church, Los Angeles.

-The program will feature the world premiere of a newly-commissioned work for solo organ by USC Graduate Student Celka Ojakangas, and the world premiere of Titan from the Cassini Suite by UCI's Alan Terricciano.
+The program will feature the world premiere of a newly-commissioned work for solo organ by USC Graduate Student Celka Ojakangas, and the world premiere of Titan from Mission Cassini by UCI's Alan Terricciano.

 Celka Ojakangas (b.
 1992) was born to a Finnish-American family in the Midwest and played viola in a string trio with her brothers as an essential part to her musical upbringing.
 Celka gets inspiration for her pieces from the musical backgrounds of her ancestry, from the musical history of her nuclear family and also from her family’s history of working in geology and physics.
 As an undergraduate, Celka was the assistant conductor to Drury University’s local Civic Orchestra and played viola professionally in three different symphonies.
 Celka received a BA in Music Composition from Drury University in Springfield, Missouri studying under Dr. Carlyle Sharpe, studied independently with Dr. Mara Gibson at UMKC, and is presently pursuing her Master’s of Music Composition at USC as both a teaching assistant and student, where she has studied with esteemed professors Dr. Frank Ticheli and Dr. Sean Friar.
 Celka was a finalist for the Morton Gould Young Composers' Award in 2016-2017, and most recently won USC’s New Music for Wind Ensemble Contest with her piece “Bonehead Fizzix,” which is set to premiere in February 2018.